poonamsabale98/Devops-Docs/studentapppipeline/pipeline.md

 Credentials -> add - kind-> SSH username with private key

-                     ID -> 1 ,,
+ID -> 1

 username -> ubuntu

-                     private key-> click enter directly then click on add then,paste the 2nd inst.private key. then ADD In credential select your username
+private key-> click enter directly then click on add then,paste the 2nd inst.private key. then ADD in credential select your username

 Host key verification strategy -> Non verifying verification strategy then save.